jiggzson/nerdamer/README.md

 ----------------------------------------------------------------------------------------------------------------------
 Using the solver
 ===============
-To solve equations first load Solver.js
+To solve equations first load Solve.js.
+Just remember that Solve also required Algebra.js and Calculus.js to be loaded.
 You can then solve equations using nerdamer.
 For example
 ```javascript
 var sol = nerdamer.solveEquations('x^3+8=x^2+6','x');
 console.log(sol.toString());